mzrimsek/server-config/services/duplicati/README.md

 - [Theme Park](https://theme-park.dev/) is thrown in here to add a nice dark theme to application because light themes suck
 - For interacting with cloud providers like Google Drive, Duplicati needs to run in host network mode to properly interact.
 [See here](https://forum.duplicati.com/t/google-drive-shared-drive-path-error/14036/3)
+- When creating a backup that ties into Google Drive, Duplicati will not create the folder until it runs the job for the first time.
+This means after entering your AuthID and trying to "Test Connection" you will get a "Failed to Connect" error until the first backup job is run.
+This is expected behavior.
+If you run your job and see the folder get created and populated, it's probably configured correctly.